Kamal Sadanah

 Kamal Sadanah (born 21 October 1970) is an Indian actor, producer and director.
-He is the son of producer and director Brij Sadanah.
+He is the son of producer and director Brij Sadanah and actress Sayeeda Khan.

 Career

 Kamal made his acting debut alongside Kajol in the 1992 film Bekhudi which did not perform well at the box office.
 In 1993, he achieved greater success in Rang in which he acted along with the late Divya Bharti.
 He subsequently acted in a string of films throughout the 1990s but failed to achieve the same level of success as Rang and, at the end of the decade, took a hiatus from acting for several years.

 In 2005, he returned to acting and made his directorial debut with the low-budget film titled Karkash starring himself, Anup Soni and Suchitra Pillai.

 In 2007, he joined the television industry with a role in the Zee TV television serial Kasamh Se.
 That same year, he acted in and produced Victoria No. 203 which is a remake of his father's 1972 hit film of the same title.

 In 2014, he wrote and directed Roar: Tigers of the Sundarbans.

 In 2022, he returned to acting after 15 years in Salaam Venky, directed by Revathy and reuniting him with his first co-star Kajol.
 The film released on December 9 2022.